WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 - In this workshop, we will be using Ubuntu, a version of Linux which was specially designed for PCs.

 - We will use a terminal window to type in our Linux command line.
-     - This is similar to the "Command Prompt" window on MS Windows systems, which allows the user to type DOS commands to manage files.
+     - This is similar to the "command prompt" window on MS Windows systems, which allows the user to type DOS commands to manage files.

 ![](figures/01_open_terminal.png)